Human trafficking is a serious crime. It's sometimes called modern slavery.

-It's when someone is recruited, moved, or traded by people who intend to exploit them.
+It's when someone is recruited or bought and sold by people who intend to exploit them.

 Contacting the police